-When thinking about this decision you might only be focused on design and color.
-But in this Flooring 101 post, we are going to compare light floors to dark floors not only in terms of how they work with the overall design but also how they compare with respect to maintenance and cleaning.
+When thinking about this decision, you might only be focused on design and color.
+But in this Flooring 101 post, we are going to compare light floors to dark floors not only in terms of how they work with the overall design but also how they compare with maintenance and cleaning.

-Dark wood floors are on trend and have been for quite some time now.
-Whether it is an old plantation style home in Virginia with the original heart pine floors aged to a rich brown patina or a newly constructed New York Penthouse, dark wood floors are a favorite!
+Dark wood floors are on-trend and have been for quite some time now.
+Whether it is an old plantation style home in Virginia with the original Heart Pine floors aged to a rich brown patina or a distinctive New York luxury apartment, as shown above, where the design architects from Bromley Caldari Architects chose our White Oak flooring with a custom stain, dark wood floors continue to be a popular choice.

 Dark wood flooring works great with a variety of colors and fabrics whether you want a varied color pallet with modern furniture and fabrics, or a mix of soft beige and earth tones with rustic wood furniture, linen, and leather.

-As you can see from the photos, you can also use this style floor to create a formal look or one that is more rustic and casual.
-Many people think dark wood flooring looks formal, but that is not the case.
-In fact, many floor designs include a dark stain to make the floor look more aged and antique.
-For example, the Heart Pine floor featured here is finished with a dark stain and has an antique look to it, like it was recovered from an old home.
+Dark floors are a great choice to create a formal look or one that is more rustic and casual.
+Many people immediately have an image that dark wood flooring equals formal, but that is not always the case.
+In fact, many floor designs include a dark stain to make the floor look more aged.
+For example, the White Oak flooring featured from our Retreat Collection has an aged look that appears aged without being too rustic.

 There are many ways to create a dark wood floor.
-You can use a naturally dark wood like Cherry or walnut flooring, or you can use a natural light floor like pine or oak, and use a dark stain!
-This allows you more flexibility in choosing the wood species.
-Hickory, for example, is less expensive than Walnut hardwood floors, so if you can create the right look and save money, why not!
+You can use a wood species that is naturally dark such as American Walnut flooring, or you can use a natural light floor like Pine or oak wood, and use a dark stain.
+This allows you more flexibility in choosing your wood species.
+And if you want a dark floor and Walnut hardwood floors aren’t within your budget, there are plenty of options to create the look you envision.

-Everyone has different personal preferences for how clean, and how often they need to clean their floors.
+Everyone has different personal preferences for how often they need to clean their floors.
 Some people are also more sensitive to the appearance of “wear” over the life of their floor.
-If you have dogs, children, or a generally busy house you want to expect to see more dirt, dust, and debris on a more regular basis.
+If you have dogs, children, or a generally busy house, you want to expect to see more dirt, dust, and debris on a more regular basis.
 Depending on your personal preference you might be inclined to clean more frequently.

-Over time all wood floors accumulate scratches or scuff marks on traffic, shoes, pets, etc. This is very normal and can’t be prevented no matter finish you put on the floor, but depending on your preference you may want to touch up the finish on your floor more regularly.
-The good news is this wear is normally only located in the surface of the finish, not necessarily in the wood.
-So if you are considering a dark wood floor, a prefinished wood floor is a great way to go, and make sure it has an easy touch-up process…like the Carlisle Custom coat prefinished flooring, which you can touch up without even having to sand the floor!
+Over time all wood floors accumulate scratches or scuff marks due to traffic, shoes, pets, etc., which is very normal and can’t be prevented no matter finish you put on the floor.
+The good news is this wear is normally only located on the surface of the finish, not necessarily in the wood.
+So if you are considering a dark wood floor, a prefinished hardwood flooring is a great way to go, and make sure it has an easy touch-up process…like our Carlisle Custom Coat prefinished flooring, which you can touch up without even having to sand the floor.

-If you are considering a dark wood floor there are two areas where you may not want to use them.
+If you are considering a dark wood floor, there are two areas where you may not want to use them.
 One is in very small rooms, especially if they aren’t connected to the rest of a space.
-This is because dark wood floors can make a room look small.
+This is because dark wood floors can make a room look smaller.

 The finish you choose for your floor will be important to maintaining the right look.
-For example, “clear” finishes are going to give a floor like Eastern White Pine or Maple a more “white” look, but if you finish these floors with an oiled based finish they will turn yellow.
+For example, “clear” finishes are going to give a floor, such as Eastern White Pine or Maple, a more “white” look, but if you finish these floors with an oiled based finish, they will turn yellow.